snd/criterion/README.md

 ## TODO

-- keep `isSqlFragment` but rename sql fragments to rawSql
 - sections in reference
   - boolean operators
 - document query nesting
   - document that you can intersperse sql fragments in $or and $and
 - "you can use sql-fragments pretty much anywhere"
-- if some combination that you think should work doesnt work make an issue
+- if some combination that you think should work doesnt work file an issue and if it makes sense i'll make it work !
 - document row-wise comparison
   - document all places where subqueries can be used
-- get the wording right everywhere
-  - sql fragment or raw sql...